Published: November 15, 2019

 An MVP (a.k.a.
-Minimum Viable Product) is a version of your Product that has a minimum necessary set of features to solve the initial problem, satisfy early customers and collect feedback from them for further development.
+Minimum Viable Product) is a version of your Product that has a minimum necessary set of features to solve the initial problem, satisfy early customers and collect user feedback for further development.

 MVP development has a few noticeable advantages over other approaches to product development.
 What are they?

-The concept itself is also the answer to why MVP software costs almost for sure will be neither $500 nor $1,000,000.
-Five hundred is usually not enough to build a working MVP that matches UI/UX requirements, users’ expectations and can efficiently solve the problem.
-And $1 million is usually too much for a Product that should have only core features.
+The concept itself is also why MVP software costs will be (almost for sure) neither $500 nor $1,000,000.
+Five hundred is usually not enough to build a working MVP that matches UI/UX requirements, users’ expectations and can efficiently solve the problem. $1 million is usually too much for a Product that should only have core features.

 Also, as we’ve mentioned at the very beginning of the article, sometimes the MVP concept is confused with a PoC (Proof-of-Concept) or a Prototype.
-However, these are 3 different concepts that describe separate stages of the product development:
+However, these are 3 different concepts that describe separate stages of the product development process:

-As you can see, among these 3 concepts only an MVP is a fully-functional version of your Product that can be released.
-A PoC and a Prototype are used at the Pre-Release stage to test your Product from technical and UI/UX perspectives.
+As you can see, out of these 3 concepts, only an MVP is a fully-functional version of your actual Product that can be released.
+A PoC and a Prototype are used at the Pre-Release stage to test your Product from the technical and UI/UX perspectives.

-You can read our deeper PoC vs Prototype vs MVP comparison by checking the link below!
+You can read our deeper PoC vs Prototype vs MVP comparison by clicking on the link below!

-Yet, this article is about MVP software costs so let’s get back to our initial topic.
+However, this article is about the cost of MVP, so let’s get back to our initial topic.

 Every team or expert will give you different estimates when it comes to MVP development costs.
-Even if you describe your project the same way, up to the letter.
+Even if you describe your project the same way, the estimates will still be different.
 This happens because MVP software costs depend on a range of variable factors.
-The most important of them are:
+The most important of them include: